abar494/wdcc-react-lab/spec/Session-01.md

 *(Feel free to add your own requirements to this list if you'd like to be more adventurous - but the steps in this lab will focus on satisfying these requirements)*

 We can satisfy those requirements by having a page with a couple of distinct areas: one area displaying a list of Pokémon, and another displaying one particular Pokémon's detailed statistics.
-We will display Pokémons' *name* and *id* number in the list.
-We'll display this same info in the detail area too, along with a Pokémon's *image* and *dex entry text*.
+We will display Pokémon's `name`s and `dexNumber`s in the list.
+We'll display this same info in the detail area too, along with a Pokémon's image (from the provided `imageUrl`) and `dexEntry` text.

 When we're done with this session, we might have a page which looks something like this:

 ![](./session-one-screenshot.png)

 ### 1A) List component
 Let's start with creating a list component.
-To do this, create a new JS file in the `src` folder, called `PokemonList.js`.
-In that file, create  a function to repreent our list component.
+To do this, create a new JSX file in the `src` folder, called `PokemonList.jsx`.
+In that file, create  a function to represent our list component.
 Call it `PokemonList`, like so:

 ```jsx
 function PokemonList() {